 Johns Hopkins, UC Berkeley, and The California Student Mental Health Policy Workgroup at CDE have put forward excellent policy recommendations.

-James Wogan was selected to be a member of CDE’s Student Mental Health Policy Workgroup (SMHPW).
-The purpose of the distinguished SMHPW is to assess the mental health needs of California students and gather evidence to support policy recommendations to the California State Superintendent of Public Instruction (SPPI) and the California Legislature.
+California students and gather evidence to support policy recommendations to the California State Superintendent of Public Instruction (SPPI) and the California Legislature.
 This multi-disciplinary workgroup is comprised of teachers, school counselors, school social workers, school psychologists, school nurses, and school administrators, and state and county mental health professionals.

 K-12 Comprehensive Toolkit for Mental Health Promotion and Suicide Prevention: